jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

-# R By Example: Analying RECS using Tidyverse
+# R By Example: Analyzing RECS using Tidyverse

 ## Abstract